jwl-7/c0de_gr1nd/python_explanations/is_tree_balanced.md

 # Test If a Binary Tree Is Height-Balanced
-A binary tree is said to be height-balanced if for each node in the tree, the difference in the height of its left and right subtrees is at most one.
-A perfect binary tree is height-balanced, as is a complete binary tree.
-A height-balanced binary tree does not have to be perfect or complete.

-Write a program that takes as input the root of a binary tree and checks whether the tree is height-balanced.
+Given a binary tree, determine whether or not it is height-balanced.
+A height-balanced tree is a binary tree in which the left and right subtrees of every node differ in height by at most 1.

 ## Examples
 ```